ropensci/roweb3/content/blog/2020-12-22-phonfieldwork-phonetic-fieldwork-and-experiments/index.md

   - lingtypology
   - community
 package_version: 0.0.10
-description: "phonfieldwork package provides a huge variety of tools that can be used by phonetic researchers in the field and in laboratories."
+description: phonfieldwork package provides a huge variety of tools that can be used by phonetic researchers in the field and in laboratories.
 output:
   html_document:
     keep_md: yes